HarryShomer/pod-recommender/README.md

 ## Steps to get the models

-* First scrape all the raw data run the scrape_itunes.py file.
-This will give us everything we need to do this.
-It can take a while to run (can also just download from [here](https://www.dropbox.com/s/17sj74s543h1e6g/all_pod_episodes.csv?dl=0) and place it in the root directory of the project).

-* Once you have that data you can run the process_data.py file in the models directory to transform the raw data to what we will give the model.
-I recommend looking at the file to see what I did and offer suggestions (you should probably familiarize yourself with the data as well).
-This should take about 15 minutes to run.
+* As of right now you can scrape the all the data by running the scrape_npr.py file.
+It shouldn't take too long to run.

+* TODO: Get more data

+* TODO: Process/Clean Data

 * TODO: Create the model